mapbender/mapbender-documentation/en/functions/basic/map.rst

 Make Layer visible
 ------------------

-If you have a Layer with the id <layerid> in a service with the id <serviceid> you may pass the URL parameter visiblelayers to turn the layer visible:
+If you have a layer with the id <layerid> in a service with the id <serviceid>, you may pass the URL parameter visiblelayers to turn the layer visible: